mattgibson/opsworks_rails_command_line/README.md

 Contributing
 ------------

-e.g.
 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
 3. Write your change
 4. Write tests for your change (if applicable)
 5. Run the tests, ensuring they all pass
 6. Submit a Pull Request using Github

 License and Authors
 -------------------